Ultra-stable shear jammed granular material: Introduction

 \section{Introduction}

 Granular materials are collections of athermal particles that interact with each other only by contact forces~\cite{Jeager1996_rmp,deGennes1999_rmp}.
 These materials are ubiquitous in nature and are important components of many industrial products and processes.
-Under external driving, a set of grains that flows like a liquid can jam into a solid packing by forming a rigid, disordered contact network~\cite{Liu1998_nat,OHern2003_pre,Majmudar2007_prl,Liu2010_arcmp,Bi2011_nat,behringer2018_rpp}.
+Under externally imposed stress, a set of grains that flows like a liquid can jam into a solid packing by forming a rigid, disordered contact network~\cite{Liu1998_nature,OHern2003_pre,Majmudar2007_prl,Liu2010_arcmp,Bi2011_nat,behringer2018_rpp}.
 Jamming is a non-equilibrium process, and the properties of the jammed packing depend on the driving protocol~\cite{Bi2011_nat,dagois2012_prl,Bertrand2016_pre,Baity2017_jps}.

-Shear-induced jamming has attracted much attention recently due to its appearance in a large variety of particulate systems~\cite{Bi2011_nat,zhao2019_prl,Kumar2016_gm,urbani2017_prl,Jin2018_sa,otsuki2020_pre,Jine2021_pnas} and its direct relevance in controlling the discontinuous shear thickening of dense suspension~\cite{mari2014_jor,wyart2014_prl,brown2014_RPP,han2018_prf,blanco2019_pnas,morris2020_arfm}.
-Shear-jammed granular materials are known to be fragile in contrast to jammed structures induced by compression; their packing structures are highly unstable to changes in the boundary stresses~\cite{Bi2011_nat,zhao2019_prl,seto2019_gm}.
+Shear-induced jamming has attracted much attention recently due to its appearance in a large variety of particulate systems~\cite{Bi2011_nat,zhao2019_prl,Kumar2016_gm,urbani2017_prl,Jin2018_sa,otsuki2020_pre,Jine2021_pnas,Xiong2019_gm} and its direct relevance in controlling the discontinuous shear thickening of dense suspension~\cite{mari2014_jor,wyart2014_prl,brown2014_RPP,han2018_prf,blanco2019_pnas,morris2020_arfm}.
+Shear-jammed granular materials are known to be fragile~\cite{Cates1998_prl} in contrast to jammed structures induced by compression; their packing structures are highly unstable to changes in the boundary stresses~\cite{Bi2011_nat,zhao2019_prl,seto2019_gm}.
 While the origin of rigidity of shear-jammed systems has been discussed in recent works~\cite{Bi2011_nat,sarkar2013_prl,sarkar2016_pre,dong2018_prl,Baity2017_jps}, the stability of shear-jammed packings against finite (not infinitesimal) external perturbations remains poorly understood.